corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Repository Hoster CorDapp Configuration

-Configuration is loaded from `cordapps/config/corda-updates-app.conf`.
+Configuration is loaded from `cordapps/config/corda-updates-app.conf` file in the node's folder.
 Repository hoster node is required only if `corda-flows` transport is used.
 ```
 # URL of the repository where the hoster would serve the artifacts from.
 Supports http(s) and file transports.
 Proxies and authentication are not supported
 remoteRepoUrl=file:/path/to/local/repository